sandialabs/seacas/packages/seacas/README.md

    ```

  * `make && make install`

+#### Faodel
+Faodel is a collection of data management tools that Sandia is developing to improve how datasets migrate between memory and storage resources in a distributed system.
+For SEACAS Faodel support means adding a new backend to IOSS.
+This enables additional data storage capabilities and the chance to communicate data between execution spaces.

+Faodel is available at [Faodel](https://github.com/faodel/faodel).
+And is build here as a SEACAS TPL.

 ## Configure, Build, and Install Trilinos
 At this time, you should have all external TPL libraries built and